leo-mazz/freshair/doc/instructions.md

 - Edit the current schedule that's about to expire and set as the attribute 'Next schedule' the successor schedule you previously created.
 Then, after the end date passes, the successor schedule will automatically be set as current.

 ## Hosts and Producers
-As a host or producer you'll need to sign up for a user account on the website and to be assigned the role 'Host or Producer'.
+As a host or producer you'll need to sign up for a user account on the website and to be assigned to a show.

 ### Shows
-You should be able to edit your show details (like the title, description and picture) in the website Admin Dashboard.
+You should be able to edit your show details (like the title, description and picture) on the website from Admin Dashboard > Programming > Shows.

+### Show recordings
+If you are not a System Administrator, you can only access recordings from the studio.
+To access recordings, go to studio.freshair.org.uk (where Broadcast Controls are) and click 'Recordings'.

+### Podcasts
+You should be able to manage your podcasts and create new ones from Admin Dashboard > Contents > Podcasts.
+To create a new podcast, you should first upload it on MixCloud, as you will need a MixCloud URL to create a new podcast.
+After this is done, get the newly uploaded podcast's URL (for example by clicking on the 'share' button in the player on MixCloud).

 ### Broadcasting
 #### Live shows
 In the studio, in order to go on air,  you need to have a user account on the website and to be assigned the role 'Host or Producer'.
 In the Main Studio, just follow these steps:
-1. On PC1, open studio.freshair.org.uk in a browser window and click 'Log in'
+1. On PC1, open studio.freshair.org.uk in a browser window
-2. Enter your username and confirm
+2. Enter your email
 3. Select the show you're about to broadcast from the list and confirm
 4. Click on the 'off air' button.
 When it becomes red and displays 'on air', well you're on air

 #### Pre-recorded shows
+Currently you can only upload prerecorded shows from the studio:
+1. On PC1, open studio.freshair.org.uk in a browser window
+2. Enter your email
+3. Select the show you want to upload a pre-record for
+4. [ documentation incomplete]

 ### Bookings
 From the Admin Dashboard of the website, you should be able to book the Recording Studio at any time, and to book the Main Studio when a 'free schedule' is in place (you should be notified by the Head of Programming if this is the case).

-### Uploading podcasts
 ## Committee members
-If you are a member of the committee you should sign up for a user account on the website and be assigned the role 'Committee Member'.
+If you are a member of the committee you should sign up for a user account on the website and request the role 'Committee Member'.

 ### Events
 You should be able to manage events throgh the Admin Dashboard of the website.